 Everybody's trying their best.

-Nobody that takes the vaccine is dying, or else the trials would have stopped.
+Nobody that takes the vaccine is dying or else the trials would have stopped.

-There are no major side effects, because if there's something major, there were two minor stoppages to see if it was uh vaccine related, it was not, and they're back on and they're on track, and it's like, you know, we're right there.
+There are no major side effects because if there's something major, there were two minor stoppages to see if it was vaccine related.

-I read the piece from them yesterday saying even the most seriously ill are now surviving because we've learned through therapeutics and different methods how to deal with uh the virus better.
+Therapeutics, even the New York Times, I read the piece from them yesterday saying even the most seriously ill are now surviving because we've learned through therapeutics and different methods how to deal with the virus better.

-I'm like, okay, there's not one thing you're saying that hasn't already been done months ago while you were hiding in your basement taking a nap.
+Okay, there's not one thing you're saying that hasn't already been done months ago while you were hiding in your basement taking a nap.

 So frustrating.